 Instead of hoping for the best, buyers have tools at their disposal that they can use to prepare for the unexpected.
-Contingent offers protect buyers financially.
-If you’re in the process of buying or selling a home, contingencies are something you should have a firm grasp on.
-In this article, we’ll take a look at what contingent offers are and how they impact real estate transactions, so you can decide if you should make or accept one.
+Contingent offers can help protect buyers financially.
+In this article, we’ll explain what contingent offers are and how they impact real estate transactions, so you can decide if you should make or accept one.

 A contingent offer is an offer made on a property, which stipulates that specific conditions must be met for the sales contract to be binding.
 These contingencies, or stipulations, are typically set in place by the buyer to give them the opportunity to walk away from a real estate transaction without losing money if something goes wrong.